Veronique Briant MBACP (Accred)

 And supporting this whole process in the therapy room, is the intention and energy of working ‘relationally’.
 What evolves in the therapeutic process - between client and therapist.
 This provides more information regarding relationships, patterns and beliefs - an opportunity to overcome long-standing obstacles in families; partnerships; at work and with friends.

 There is no ‘one size fits all’, and each person coming to therapy is unique and will respond differently and in their own personal way to how the therapy evolves.
 For some clients understanding the process and models of psychology is important, for others, talking through particular memories or recent events can unlock blocks and deepen awareness.
-You don’t have to worry about what suits you best or what you will prefer, as I aim to provide you with different experiences to identify what might be most beneficial for your situation.
+You don’t have to worry about what suits you best or what you will prefer, as I aim to provide you with different experiences to identify what’s most beneficial for your situation.
 When you start to feel like you have the keys, you can trust yourself to move forward with a new perspective.

 One of my specialisms is working with couples, and I structure the sessions to allow equal and easier communication, deeper analysis of why breakdowns might be occurring and the options for resolution or improvement.
-For some couples facing separation, the work allows for care on both sides, throughout the transition - a secure environment for consideration, options and negotiation.
+For some couples facing a critical breakdown or separation, the work allows for care on both sides, throughout the transition - a secure environment for consideration, options and negotiation.
 Here’s a link to my couple counselling page

 My background